 On January 18, 2024, the Company was notified that the Trade Levies Commissioner of the Israel Ministry of Economy and Industry initiated a public investigation of alleged dumping of medical cannabis imports from Canada into Israel.
-On July 9, 2024, the Commissioner announced a preliminary determination proposing to impose an anti-dumping duty on Canadian licensed producers.
-The Company would be subject to a proposed duty of 369%.
-If the Minister of Economy issues a final decision to impose an anti-dumping duty to which the Company's imports would be subject, our ability to continue to import raw materials and cannabis products into Israel from Cronos GrowCo, the performance of our business in Israel, and our results of operations, financial condition, business and prospects could be materially and negatively impacted.
+On November 10, 2024, the Commissioner announced a final determination proposing to impose an anti-dumping duty on Canadian licensed producers.
+The Company would be subject to a proposed duty of 175%.
+The Commissioner's findings will now be evaluated by an ad hoc advisory committee, which is expected to make recommendations to the Ministers of Economy and Finance and the Finance Committee of the Knesset of whether to impose a duty.
+If a final decision is made to impose an anti-dumping duty to which the Company's imports would be subject, our ability to continue to import raw materials and cannabis products into Israel from Cronos GrowCo, the performance of our business in Israel, and our results of operations, financial condition, business and prospects could be materially and negatively impacted.

 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds.
+Unregistered I Sales of Equity Securities and Use of Proceeds.
 None.